UIUC-ChenLab/YouHome-Dataset/README.md

 The **YouHome ADL dataset** is introduced on this page.
 The YouHome ADL dataset was gathered in two households that had [YouHome-nodes](#YouHome-node) installed.
 It includes **20** users' **31** common daily living activities.
 The dataset has a resolution of 640 x 480 and includes image, illuminance, temperature, humidity, motion, and sound sensor data.
 There are **isolated daily activities, continuous daily activities sequences, and multiple-user interactive data**.
 The image data were sliced from videos.
 The subjects' faces have been blurred for privacy reasons.
 At the moment, labeled images and sensor data are available.

+**Novel multi-user comprehensive data and annotations are under preparation and will come out soon!**
 ![](https://github.com/UIUC-ChenLab/YouHome-Dataset/blob/main/readme/house1_2.jpg)